ngrx/platform/projects/ngrx.io/content/guide/signals/rxjs-integration.md

 ```

 By default, the `rxMethod` needs to be executed within an injection context.
-It will be tied to its lifecycle and automatically cleaned up when the injector is destroyed.
+It's tied to its lifecycle and is automatically cleaned up when the injector is destroyed.

 ### Handling API Calls